 Dynamic website

-In this scenario, the server can store different files: HTML, CSS, JavaScript, but also PHP (in the case of WordPress) to deal with a database.
+In this scenario, the server can store different files: HTML, CSS, JavaScript, and also PHP (in the case of WordPress) to deal with a database.
 And this is what makes a real difference.

 NOTE

-Database stores content in columns and rows, having all the data interrelated and linked together, so getting a big portion of information from there is easy and fast.
-While the files you see on the server as your website’s PHP files serve mostly as a frame for that content, and one of their main roles is to get the required data “speaking” the language server understands.
+A database stores content in columns and rows, having all the data interrelated and linked together, so getting a big portion of information from there is easy and fast.
+While the files you see on the server as your website’s PHP files serve mostly as a frame for that content, one of their main roles is to get the required data “speaking” the language the server understands.

 Let’s go into more detail about this in the next paragraph.